 Need some help with vegan meal planning?
-In this post, I share strategies that have helped me get meals together easily and stay on track with my healthy eating!
+In this post, I share strategies that have helped me get meals together easily and stay on track with my plant-based eating!

 The one thing that keeps me on my healthy path is meal planning.
 With vegan meal planning, I know what I’m eating and when I’m eating it so there are no bad decisions made when I’m tired.
 And with some vegan meal prep, it’s not as hard to get something healthy on the table quickly.